-Daramalan College implements a system of Performance Review for all members of staff.
+Daramalan College implements a system of Performance Review for all Manbes of staff.

-- 1. A Performance Review System is implemented based on a staff member's Role Description. - 2.
-A review involves a written self-reflection by each member of staff in the light of goals that are set at the beginning of a year based on the staff member's Role Description and the school's priority focus areas.
-The staff member has an annual discussion with a supervisor who validates the self-appraisal with comment and signature. - 3.
-For staff in promotions positions, a summative review takes place when the staff member's contract is to conclude.
-The process for this performance review includes a self-reflection and feedback via a questionnaire from a range of staff who work with and for the staff member. - The Principal and Deputy manage the review process for all staff in promotion positions.
+- 1. A Performance Review System is implemented out of the last of member's Role Description. - 2.
+A review involves a written self-reflection by an member of staff in the light of goals that are set at the beginning of a year based on the staff member's Role Description and the school's priority focus areas.
+The staff member has an annual a scussion with a supervisor who validates the self-appraisal with comment and signature. - 3.
+For staff in promotions positions, a turn native review takes place when the staff member's contract is to conclude.
+The process for the performance review includes a self-reflection and feedback via a questionnaire from a range of staff who work with and for the staff member. - The Principal and De uty manage the review process for all staff in promotion positions.
 Staff undergoing a review receive both written and verbal feedback. - Promotion position contracts may be extended or concluded through this process.

-SECTION 6: PROGRAMS
+SECTION 6 : PROGRAMS